-Jerry Carroll, EdD, President of Oklahoma State University-Oklahoma City Larry Edwards, PhD, Vice President for Academic Affairs Ronda Reece, BS, Interim Vice President for Finance and Operations Jay Kinzer, PhD, Vice President for Student Services
+Natalie Shirley, PhD, President of Oklahoma State University-Oklahoma City Kimie L. Pearsall, MS, Interim Vice President for Academic Affairs Ronda L. Reece, BS, Interim Vice President for Finance and Operations Jay M. Kinzer, PhD, Vice President for Student Services

-Oklahoma State University-Oklahoma City (OSU-Oklahoma City) is a North Central Association accredited, state-assisted public technical college serving one of the fastest growing metropolitan cities in the country.
-Located in the heart of Oklahoma City, at the crossroads of Interstate 44 and Interstate 40, this campus enrolls approximately 7,200 full- and part-time students each semester.
-OSU-Oklahoma City has grown from a campus of one building with fewer than 100 students in 1961 to a campus that today consists of 110 acres, ten modern buildings, and 325 full-time faculty and staff.
+Oklahoma State University-Oklahoma City (OSU-Oklahoma City) is a North Central Association accredited, public campus thad develops and delivers collegiate level career and transfer educational programs.
+OSU-Oklahoma City serves one of the fastest growing metropolitan cities in the country.
+It is located in the heart of Oklahoma City, at the crossroads of Interstate 44 and Interstate 40, and enrolls approximately 7,800 full- and part-time students each semester.
+OSU-Oklahoma City has grown from a campus of one building with fewer than 100 students in 1961 to a campus that today consists of 110 acres, 14 buildings, and 313 full-time faculty and staff.

-Offering one bachelor of technology degree, 35 associate in applied science degree programs, seven associate in science degree programs, a variety of certificate programs, and developmental education courses, the Oklahoma City campus takes pride in its student-centered approach to collegiate education.
-Curriculum is designed in response to local employment needs and input from professionals who serve on OSU-Oklahoma City advisory committees.
+Offering one bachelor of technology degree, 33 associate of applied science degree programs, seven associate of science degree programs, a variety of certificates, and developmental education courses, the Oklahoma City campus takes pride in its student-centered approach to collegiate education.
+Curricula patterns are designed in response to local employment needs and input from professionals who serve on OSU-Oklahoma City advisory committees.
 All energies are directed toward one goal-blending both academic and student support services to create a collegiate educational experience that addresses the needs of the individual student.
 Degrees awarded at OSU-Oklahoma City are listed below.